 A benzodiazepine overdose alone is unlikely to cause coma or severe heart or lung function problems.
-If you have those symptoms, a healthcare provider may screen for other drugs and test for causes of central nervous system depression that are not drug-related.
+If you have those symptoms, a healthcare provider may screen for other drugs and test for causes of central nervous system problems that are not caused by medicine or drugs.

-In addition to ordering a urine test, a healthcare provider may also order a blood test for benzodiazepines.
+You may also have a blood test for benzodiazepines.
 In some cases, it may be more practical to take a blood sample than a urine sample.
-Blood tests are also harder for a patient to alter to hide drug abuse.
+Blood tests are also harder for a person to alter to hide drug abuse.

-Exactly which lab tests you have depends on your physical exam and information about your condition that you are willing and able to provide.
+Which tests you have depends on your exam, and information that you are able to provide.

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, the method used for the test, and other things.
 Your test results may not mean you have a problem.
 Ask your healthcare provider what your test results mean for you.

 A typical benzodiazepine urine test can detect benzodiazepines or their break-down products, called metabolites.
 But this is a very complex test.